-Yankees’ Torres to have MRI on hamstring; Boone optimistic
+Torres’ hamstring MRI is negative; Yankees dodge scare

-NEW YORK (AP) — Gleyber Torres will have an MRI on his right hamstring Saturday, a day after the New York Yankees star second baseman fell awkwardly fielding a ground ball.
+An MRI of Gleyber Torres’ achy right hamstring came back negative, a day after the star second baseman fell awkwardly fielding a ground ball.

+The team announced the results about 15 minutes before New York played the Toronto Blue Jays on Saturday.
+Torres was not in the lineup for the 7-2 win and also won’t play Sunday, but he said he feels good.

+“Last night, scary moment,” he said.
+“After that play I felt really good, but during the couple innings later, I started to feel like, not powerful, weak, and I prefer to be smart and be safe with my leg.”

+New York will be cautious with Torres despite the promising diagnosis.
+The AL East champions have six more games after Saturday before opening their postseason Oct.
+4.

+“I felt like he was going to be OK,” Boone said.
+“But still, once you kind of get that news, because you know MRIs are going to find things, so the fact it came back clean kind of confirmed what we had hoped.”

-Torres slipped after backhanding a grounder Friday night, prompting an audible gasp from the crowd at Yankee Stadium.
-He was pulled later and said he felt weakness in his lower legs.
-He was not in the lineup Saturday against Toronto, although manager Aaron Boone said Torres was feeling good.
+Torres slipped after backhanding a grounder Friday night, prompting an audible gasp from the Yankee Stadium crowd.
+He was pulled later and felt weakness in his lower legs.

-“We want to go and make sure, see if there’s anything,” Boone said.
-“We’ll just see what we have and go from there.”

 The 22-year-old Torres leads the team with 38 homers and is hitting .284 with 90 RBIs and an .889 OPS.
-With Torres out, DJ LeMahieu would be New York’s primary second baseman, with Gio Urshela starting at third.
-LaMaheiu was held out of the lineup for rest Saturday.

-Regardless of the MRI results, Boone said the AL East champions will be careful with Torres over the last week of the regular season.
-New York has seven games remaining and won’t play its postseason opener until Oct.
-4.

-The 100-win Yankees are in a tight race with Houston for home-field advantage.
-Boone is trying to strike a balance between battling the Astros and resting his stars.
+The 100-win Yankees are in a tight race with Houston for home-field advantage, and Boone is trying to strike a balance between battling the Astros and resting his stars.

 “Any ailments we’re dealing with, taking care of that trumps everything,” Boone said.